scores.RandomScore

 select()

-Select samples for prediction based on their random confidence score.
+Select samples for prediction based on their random uncertainty score.

 Usage